 Dialog Data Exchange

-In MFC C++ managed approach we take meaningful dialog member variables in dialog class.
-Sametime dialog has corrosponding UI contols like textbox, checkbox, radio button, combo dropdown etc. One example with student application login dialog.
-I have two text box IDC_EDITUSER and IDC_EDITPASSWORD and one checkbox IDC_CHKREMEMBER.
-We have taken two CString type variable named as m_strUsername and m_strPassword for handling these text fields.
-There is also m_bRemember member which is a BOOL type variable to exchange data between checkbox.
+One example with the student application login dialog.
+We have two textboxes IDC_EDITUSER and IDC_EDITPASSWORD and one checkbox IDC_CHKREMEMBER.
+We have taken two CString type variables named as m_strUsername and m_strPassword for handling these text fields.
+There is also m_bRemember member which is a BOOL type variable to exchange data between checkboxes.
+We implement dialog DoDataExchange() and place data exchange macros (DDX_Text, DDX_Check) inside this function.

 UpdateData and DoDataExchange